-Port Moody National Indigenous Peoples Day celebrations take place at Rocky Point Park and include food, art and entertainment on June 21st.
+Port Moody National Indigenous Peoples Day celebrations take place at Rocky Point Park and include food, art and entertainment on or around June 21st.

 National Indigenous Peoples Day in Port Moody

 National Indigenous Peoples Day is celebrated in various forms in different communities across the Lower Mainland each year.
-The festivities in Port Moody are smaller than the main events in places like Vancouver and Surrey, but they are unique and especially interesting in a couple of ways.
+The festivities in Port Moody are smaller than the main events in places like Vancouver and Surrey.
+The events, however, are unique and especially interesting in a couple of ways.

 Pretty much all National Indigenous Peoples Day events include speeches by dignitaries, dance performances, drumming and other activities that showcase First Nations culture.
-At the Port Moody event, however, there is a celebration of carved house posts, as well as a “feast” where participants get treated to a sampling of salmon, a small side dish and a tiny dessert most years.
+At the Port Moody event, however, there is a celebration of carved house posts.
+Included is also a “feast” where participants can sample salmon, a small side dish and a tiny dessert most years.

 The event in Port Moody is free to attend (as are most other National Indigenous Peoples Day events elsewhere).
 The dinner option is usually by donation.